 Editorial Styling and Creative Direction

-This in-depth creative direction for fashion short course will introduce you to the fashion image, fashion media styling, editorial styling and creative direction.
+This in-depth creative direction for fashion short course will introduce you to the fashion image, the contemporary fashion media, editorial styling and creative direction.
 You will gain insider knowledge and industry advice and be given the cultural and historical context of the image in fashion media...

 Taught by: John William.

-This in-depth creative direction for fashion short course will introduce you to the fashion image, fashion media styling, editorial styling and creative direction.
+This in-depth creative direction for fashion short course will introduce you to the fashion image, the contemporary fashion media, editorial styling and creative direction.
 You will gain insider knowledge and industry advice and be given the cultural and historical context of the image in fashion media.
-By the end of the course you will have directed and styled a number of fashion shoots and your best work will be used in the production of a professionally printed class 'zine.
+By the end of the course you will have directed and styled a number of fashion shoots and created an individual digital portfolio of your best work.

 - History of the fashion stylist